HussainAther/floatnotes/README.md

 ## How to Use
 Allow the browser to access your device's camera.

-Use gestures (touch or mouse) to interact with the AR scene:
+* Use gestures (touch or mouse) to interact with the AR scene.
 * Tap on the screen to create a new sticky note.
 * Tap on an existing sticky note to start editing its text.
 * Drag and move a sticky note to reposition it in the 3D space.